Mental Health Facilities Salinas, CA

 Village Project Inc - 12.5 miles from Salinas, CA

 Village Project Inc is a mental health treatment clinic in Seaside, California, located at 1069 Broadway Avenue, Suites 200-201, in the 93955 zip code.
 Village Project Inc provides outpatient treatment.
-Village Project Inc provides couples/family therapy, activity therapy and group therapy to children / adolescents, young adults and adults.
-Village Project Inc also supports people with trauma, veterans and LGBT.
-Additional services provided by Village Project Inc consist of supported housing, court-ordered outpatient treatment and legal advocacy.
+Village Project Inc provides cognitive behavioral therapy, dialectical behavior therapy and trauma therapy to young adults, children / adolescents and adults.
+Village Project Inc also supports people with HIV or AIDS, clients referred from the court/judicial system and veterans.
+Additional services provided by Village Project Inc consist of family psychoeducation, vocational rehabilitation services and education services.

 Learn More